-Monday: Identifying Changes That Can Affect Driving
+Monday: Anticipating Changes That Can Affect Driving

 Whether we want to admit it or not, aging is inevitable.
 The ability to drive safely can be affected by changes in our physical, emotional, and cognitive health.
 Although changes are a part of normal aging, they occur individually and at different rates and times.
 Just as one plans for retirement, it's important to plan for transportation needs.
 Proactive, early planning is paramount to continued independence and safety.
 Occupational therapy practitioners address driving as an essential activity of daily living, and they can help older adults maintain their driving safety and community mobility despite age-related changes.
 Read more.